jdasfd/pars/README.md

 #     Apply filtering locations as soft masks
 #     Default = `true`
 # soft_masking is the step to avoid using repeated sequences
-# note that query is from
+# note that query is from PARS

 # parse blastn output
 perl ~/Scripts/pars/blastn_transcript.pl -f sce_genes.blast -m 0